 Native to (or naturalized in) Oregon:

-- Conifer, evergreen tree, 40-60 ft (12-18 m) tall, pyramidal with drooping branches, stiff when young more, graceful later.
+- Conifer, evergreen tree, 40-60 ft (12-18 m) tall, pyramidal with drooping secondary branches, stiff when young more, graceful later.
 However, at maturity it may thin and be open, which some consider "unsightly".
 Needles bright to dark green, stiff, sharp pointed, 12-25 mm long, arranged all around the stem, 4-sided with stomatal lines on each side.
-Cones hang down, cylindrical, 10-15 cm long by about 4 cm wide, light brown at maturity.
+Cones hang down, cylindrical, 10-15 cm long by about 4 cm wide, light brown at maturity; which occurs 5-7 months after pollination.
+Seeds are released in spring.

 - Sun.
 Prefers moderately moist, sandy, acid, well-drained soil, grows in average soil if it has sufficient moisture.